RifdhanAfeef/ReefCareMY-Frontend-Iteration2/README.md

 # ReefCare MY — Iteration 2 frontend

-This repository is the clean Iteration 2 starting point for the ReefCare MY Next.js frontend.
-It preserves the tested Iteration 1 baseline while the team develops the new public, observer and coordinator experiences.
+This repository is the Iteration 2 starting point for the ReefCare MY frontend preserving the Iteration 1 baseline.

 ## Iteration 2 focus